luky1971/g_ensemble_res_comp/README.md

 Kernel (gamma=0.4) and the maximum value that can be taken up by the Lagrange multiplier (C=100.0).

-By default, g_ensemble_comp is parallelized with OpenMP (see installation instructions below).
+By default, g_ensemble_res_comp is parallelized with OpenMP (see installation instructions below).
 The default behavior is to use the maximum number of cores available.

 ### INSTALLATION